 How It Benefits YOU (5 Ways)

 - Longer and healthier life: It’s no secret the health benefits of a plant-based diet and how it can help us stay in shape since it is a great source of fiber (which animal products DON’T HAVE).
 Fiber makes us feel full with fewer calories, ie. lower calorie intake and less overeating… hallelujah!

 - Reduce cancer risk: So many studies out there have proven that diets high in fruits and vegetables can reduce cancer risk.
-Red meat consumption has been linked to with colon cancer for ages!
+Red meat consumption has been linked to colon cancer for ages!

 - Reduce type 2 diabetes risk: And not to mention that you can definitely reduce your risk of type 2 diabetes with a plant-based diet (especially if you have diabetes history in your family).

 - Benefits your wallet: Duhhhh, this one is self-explanatory.
 Not only will you save money when you eat less crappy/processed foods and meat, but you will also save a HUGE amount of money on health care bills.

 - Saves water: Raising animals as livestock have huge demands of water, way more than what’s needed to cultivate vegetables or grains.
 An estimated 1,800 to 2,500 gallons of water go into a single pound of beef.
 Can you believe that?!